Where Do All Those Invisible Pest Control Companies Hide?

 Just Moseying Along

 Now when I say invisible I don’t necessarily mean small.
 Some of their trucks are sweeeeet and they might have all the latest in rigs and equipment.
 Mostly however, these chameleon companies blend into traffic with a small sticker on the door and a low profiled 25 gallon rig you can barely see.
-On the rare occasion you do bump into one at a convenience store they are usually nice to talk to and you quickly find out their just cruising along happy with their route(s).
+On the rare occasion you do bump into one at a convenience store they are usually nice to talk to and you quickly find out they’re just cruising along happy with their route(s).
 It seems they don’t have a care in the world and you get the sense that their routes are tightly knit with very few problems.

 Like the Star Trek ship Enterprise they are content riding around with their ‘cloaking’ device fully engaged, and they don’t seem bothered in the least by every other Tom, Dick & Harry’s pest control that has flashy business cards, more than one truck and a website complete with a 1000 Facebook friends.
 From what I’ve seen, envy is not an issue with these folks and they just smile and say in a slow drawn out way “Goooood” when you ask “How’s business?”
 You want to ask them the where what whens and hows but somehow that all doesn’t seem to go too far as you both mention the hot weather and the price of gas and then say goodbye.